Transport for London reveals 10 Tube stations which could see step-free access delivered

 A customer in a wheelchair on the Jubilee line platform at Stratford Underground station // Credit: Transport for London

-Transport for is progressing with its improvements in public transport and has now named the next ten Tube stations prioritised for review for the potential of seeing step-free access delivered.
+Transport for is progressing with its improvements in public transport accessibility and has now named the next ten Tube stations prioritised for review for the potential of seeing step-free access delivered.

 The stations are from an array of locations across London and have been selected with a focus on the provision of benefits to customers, such as shorter journey times for those who require step-free access.